Chapter 24- The Healers Letters

-The royal naming ceremony was over and the king was the first to leave the balcony over the main plaza.
+The royal naming ceremony finished.
+King Mohammed was the first to leave the balcony over the main plaza.
 Joining the streaming exodus of crowds, Manny Garcia hurried back to Ramses’ hospital complex.
 Now the sun was rising fast in the sky.

-He chose a narrow alley shortcut between tall walls with small windows.
-Interconnecting arches and awnings over doorways threw shadows and shade on a path not wide enough even for a small car.
-Scorching heat vaporized the hint of moisture on the paving stones.
+He entered a narrow alley between tall walls with small windows.
+The shortcut’s arches and awnings over doorways threw shadows, weaving patterns on a path not wide enough even for a small car.
+Scorching heat vaporized the last hint of the morning’s moisture on the paving stones.

 Except for stray dogs and cats, he was alone until he turned a bend and saw a Saburian man, sitting on the steps of a clothing shop.
 Passing by, he nodded at the man who smiled back.
-From behind him, strong hands then closed around his throat, and he blacked out.
+Then from behind him, strong hands closed around his throat, and he blacked out.

-He awoke in a dungeon with a steel grate door.
-He was sitting against a sloped wall.
-Bright fluorescent lights illuminated brown stains on the cracked plaster along with rusted hooks and loops .
-A tin bucket stood under a faucet.
-The stink of stagnant water rose from a drain in the middle of the stone floor.
+He awoke in a dungeon with a steel grate door, sitting upright against a wall with brown stains on its cracked plaster.
+Bright fluorescent lights illuminated the room’s rusted hooks and loops .
+A tin bucket stood under a faucet next to him.
+The stink of stagnant water rose from a drain in the stone floor.
 Furnishings were sparse: a wooden table with a steel mug and a bench next to it.